Beach Break (2021): Television ratings

-Beach Break averaged 844,000 television viewers on TNT and a and a 0.32 rating in AEW's key demographic.
+Beach Break averaged 844,000 television viewers on TNT and a 0.32 rating in AEW's key demographic.

 Aftermath

 After the main event, Kenta of New Japan Pro-Wrestling (NJPW) made his AEW debut and hit Jon Moxley with his finishing strike, the Go 2 Sleep.
 It was previously announced that Moxley will defend the IWGP United States Championship against Kenta on the February 26 episode of NJPW Strong, titled The New Beginning USA.
 It was subsequently announced that Kenta would team with Kenny Omega against Moxley and Lance Archer in a Falls Count Anywhere match on the February 10 episode of Dynamite.

 It was also announced that Darby Allin would defend the AEW TNT Championship against Joey Janela, The Inner Circle (Chris Jericho and MJF) would take on The Acclaimed (Anthony Bowens and Max Caster), and the Nightmare Family (Cody Rhodes and Lee Johnson) would be pitted against Peter Avalon and Cezar Bononi for the February 10 episode of Dynamite.

 All sixteen participants were announced for the AEW Women's World Championship Eliminator Tournament which emanated from the United States and Japan.

 On the March 3 episode of Dynamite titled The Crossroads, Shaquille O'Neal and Jade Cargill defeated Cody Rhodes and Red Velvet.

 A second Beach Break was held the following year in late January, thus establishing Beach Break as AEW's annual midwinter beach-themed event.
 Additionally, the second event was expanded to a two-part event, with the second part airing as a special episode of Rampage.
+Following the cancellation of Rampage at the end of 2024, the 2025 event had its second part moved to AEW's Saturday night program, Collision; however, the 2026 event would return to a one-night format as it was solely announced for Dynamite.